sammtzk/Heart-Ejection-Fraction/README.md

 ### **Alternative Deep Learning Models:**
 - **Echonet**: A deep learning model specifically designed for echocardiography, trained on large-scale EF datasets.
-- **Lidar3DCNN**: A 3D convolutional model that could capture volumetric changes more effectively.
+- **Other 3DCNN**: There may be some other 3D convolutional model that could capture volumetric changes more effectively.
 - **TimeSformer**: A transformer-based architecture that models spatial and temporal dependencies better than CNNs.

 ## **2. Refining State Modeling (Beyond GMM-HMM)**